Versatile and popular, children of all people and of none

-Cosmopolitan: Choose a species other than realm.
-For all race-based effects and requirements, you are considered to be of the chosen species, as well as being realm.
+Cosmopolitan: Choose a heritage other than realm.
+For all race-based effects and requirements, you are considered to have the chosen heritage, as well as realm.
 This benefit replaces Dual Heritage.

 Although some are loathe to admit it, all humanoids of Alm have most of their basic biology in common.
 Indeed, while they are sometimes regarded as distinct species, study suggests it might be more accurate to describe them as distinct forks of what is ultimately just one.
 This commonality is the subject of much scientific enquiry in Alm, even thought to hint at some deeper secret about the origins of life itself.

 While distinct racial groups do persist, romance between them is so common that most Almish folk think nothing of meeting a person of mixed heritage.
 Such folk are known by many names, depending on how much of their heritage is known or divulged; for example, an elhan has some amount of mixed sylvan heritage, while thull indicates gnollish ancestry.
 However, the neutral term for all such people is realm; an ancient sylvan word simply meaning “person”, derived from the name of Alm itself.

 Play a realm if you want to…

 - Not know (or not care) about your ancestry

 - Be seen as a neutral party, whether or not you are